 InnoMax makes two Convert-A-Bed brands, Comfort Craft® and Luxury Support®.
 In these brands, the comfort section is the same for each “model.”
 What changes is the support core, which can be coils, latex, “memory cells” (support-grade memory foam), fluid (water), or air.
 Luxury Support has both memory foam and latex in the support section.

 Foam and Spring-Foam Hybrid

 Selectabed has a mattress they call a “hybrid” – the Flex-Tech.
 This is an all-foam mattress with the comfort layers in the four models ranging from 2” to 4.5” in height, the pillow top panel either 1.5” or 2.5” thick, and the support core from 3.5” to 6.5” high, depending on the model.
 The comfort layer plus the pillow top ranges from 25% to 54% of the total height of the mattress.

-Why is these mattresses called hybrid?
+Why are these mattresses called hybrid?
 Because of the nature of the Resili–Flex™ foam in the support core.
 Selectabed calls the support core a “Foam-Spring Support Layer.”
 Why?
 This foam is engineered to have the resiliency of an innerspring.
 However, the support is smoother than an array of individual coils.
 So this is a different kind of hybrid.